jonreid/ViewControllerPresentationSpy/README.md

 RunLoop.current.run(until: Date())
 ```

-This ensures that both the presenting view controller and the presented view controller are
+This ensures that the window is deallocated at the end of the test case.
+That way, both the view
-deallocated at the end of the test case.
+controllers will also cease to exist.

 ### How do I test dismissing a modal?